 The Process: How I Evaluated Outdoor Pizza Ovens

 I used store-bought dough and sauce along with shredded mozzarella for the cheese pizzas.
-For the dough, I halved one-pound pieces in order to make smaller pies (remember that most outdoor pizza ovens are designed to make pizzas that are only 12 to 14 inches in diameter, whereas a full ball of dough from the supermarket is big enough to make a pie 18 inches or larger).
-After halving the dough, I kneaded it back into a round shape and allowed it to proof on a room-temperature counter for an hour, so that it was easier to work and roll out.
+For the dough, I halved 1-pound pieces in order to make smaller pies (remember that most outdoor pizza ovens are designed to make pizzas that are only 12 to 14 inches in diameter, whereas a full ball of dough from the supermarket is big enough to make a pie 18 inches or larger).
+After halving the dough, I kneaded it back into a round shape and allowed it to proof on a room-temperature counter for an hour so that it was easier to work and roll out.

 I formed each pie on a cornmeal-dusted pizza peel, which helps the pizza slide right into the oven.
 For the three ovens that could burn charcoal or wood, I opted for a combination of the two—just as with barbecue, burning too much wood can result in a flavor profile dominated by smoke, which masks the ingredients.

 I allowed the Gyber and Le Peppe ovens to preheat to temperatures between 600° F and 700° F, a range many consider to be the sweet spot for crisping the crust and melting cheese, without allowing the pie to burn.
 For the Ooni, I simply followed the directions and allowed the coals and wood to light fully and ash over slightly before cooking.
 And for the gas-fired BakerStone, I heated the oven until the thermometer needle pointed to the fire icon, indicating it was up to temperature.